jomjol/AI-on-the-edge-device-docs/docs/StatusLED-BlinkCodes.md

 The firmware was unable to initialize the Camera Framebuffer.
 The firmware will continue to work, but other consequential error might arise.
 A reboot of the device might help.

-## `0x00000200` NTP failed
-The firmware failed to get the world time from an NTP server.
-The firmware will continue to work, but has a wrong time.